cccbr/runningatower/content/docs/healthsafety/_index.md

 ![Barrier in ground floor ringing room](barrier_350.jpg)

 Consideration also needs to be given to visitors on open days and the general public, especially in ground floor installations.
 Ropes at ground floor rings should be raised on a spider.
 The spider should be inaccesible to the casual visitor by being secured.
+It is a good idea to place a physical barrier, as in the rope in the above picture, to dissuade non-ringers entering the ringing area whilst rining is in progress.

 There may also be persons requiring access to other installations (such as mobile telephone equipment housed in the tower).